COURSE & AMENITIES

 Timing checkpoints are positioned at the start line, at each 5K, at the halfway point (13.1 miles) and at the finish line.
 Your MYLAPS BibTag timing device will register split times at each of these checkpoints.

 Digital clocks are positioned at the start line, throughout the course and at the finish line to provide the elapsed race time.
 Mile and kilometer markers are positioned at each mile and 5K to assist you in locating the clocks.
-Digital clocks at the finish line will display the elapsed race time, which begins with the start of Wave 1 (7:30 a.m.).
+Digital clocks at the finish line will display the elapsed race time, which begins with the official race start time.
 Your individual race time may differ depending on when you cross the official start line.

 The use of selfie-sticks, camera mounts, video devices, computers or any similar devices by anyone while participating in the event is prohibited.

 Music devices with headphones are permitted for use on the course; however, participants must be alert to their surroundings at all times and must pay attention to important announcements made in Grant Park and along the course.
 Music devices with headphones are not permitted for use by athletes in the American Development Program.

-Additional prohibited items on the course route include, but are not limited to: large bags (backpacks, suitcases and rolling bags), hard-sided coolers, costumes covering the full face (except face coverings if mandated by governmental order), any non-forming bulky outfits extending beyond the perimeter of the body, props and non-running equipment, including flagpoles and sticks, pets/animals (except for service animals that are trained to perform specific work or tasks for a person with a disability), alcoholic beverages, illegal substances, chairs, weapons, remote-controlled aircrafts and drones.
+Additional prohibited items on the course route include, but are not limited to: large bags (backpacks, suitcases and rolling bags), hard-sided coolers, costumes covering the full face (except face coverings if mandated by governmental order), any non-forming bulky outfits extending beyond the perimeter of the body, props and non-running equipment, pets/animals (except for service animals that are trained to perform specific work or tasks for a person with a disability), alcoholic beverages, illegal substances, chairs, weapons, remote controlled aircrafts and drones.